Met Office Numerical Weather Prediction models

 The weather forecasting configurations of the Unified Model differ from the Met Office seasonal and climate models in a number of respects.

-- Data assimilation - in weather forecasting an accurate representation of the initial state of the atmosphere is vital and so assimilation of the latest observations is required.
+In weather forecasting an accurate representation of the initial state of the atmosphere is vital and so assimilation of the latest observations is required.

-- Resolution - the shorter forecast length allows the model to be run at higher resolution allowing more accurate representation of atmospheric dynamics and surface features.
+The shorter forecast length allows the model to be run at higher resolution allowing more accurate representation of atmospheric dynamics and surface features.

-- Coupling - processes which are not thought to have a significant impact on weather prediction timescales such as deep ocean circulation, atmospheric chemistry and the carbon cycle are not currently modelled.
+processes which are not thought to have a significant impact on weather prediction timescales such as deep ocean circulation, atmospheric chemistry and the carbon cycle are not currently modelled.
 For example, while climate projections are typically run from coupled ocean-atmosphere models, the current NWP configurations use a fixed SST from the OSTIA analysis system.